keithalewis/math/um1.md

 The information available at time $t$ is the partition consisting of singletons
 $\{s\}$, $s < t$ and the set $[t, \infty)$.
 If default occurs prior to $t$ then we know exactly when it happend.
-If default has not occured by time $t$ then we only know it can be any time after that.
+If default has not occured by time $t$ then we only know it can occur any time after that.

 The cash flows for a risky bond $D^{T,R}(u)$ are 1 at time $u$ if $T > t$ and $RD(T)$ at time $T$ if $T \le t$.
 For the model to be arbitrage-free we must have